 Without music, he built a community in Ottawa, where he served two years as President of the Graduate Student's Association and a two- year term on Carleton University's Board of Governors.
 He also served a year as Vice-Chair of Ottawa's Pride Festival.
 In 2008, Oren joined the Canadian public service.
 After holding positions at Treasury Board Secretariat and the Privy Council, Oren’s career was temporarily put on hold because of mental health issues.

 Oren continues to theorize identities through life's experiences.
 Experience is powerful and indicates patterns that deserve hearing.
 While on a medical leave, Oren reflected on his experiences of isolated from family, friends, co-workers, and himself.
 His complimentary blog details his experience with anxiety, depression, exhaustion, and trauma.
-His hope is that this creative outlet will heal past wounds, offer a view into his worlds, and solidify a voice silenced too long.
-Finally, unhinged.
+His hope is that this creative outlet will heal past wounds and offer a view into his worlds.